Anderson localization of a Rydberg electron: Examples of different types of interactions

 {To illustrate the diversity of localization scenarios possible with a perturbed Rydberg atom, we briefly discuss} two other ring sizes, $R = 0.75$ and $ R = 0.5$.
-As seen in the trilobite functions plotted in Fig.~\ref{fig:R075} (b) and (e), the hopping terms for these cases extend over some ($R = 0.75$) and all ($R = 0.5$) sites.
+As seen in the trilobite states plotted in Fig.~\ref{fig:R075} (b) and (e), the hopping amplitudes for these cases extend over some ($R = 0.75$) and all ($R = 0.5$) sites.
 We will first contrast the disorder-free properties of these two systems before {discussing} their responses to the presence of disorder.

 For $R = 0.75$, the hopping terms oscillate as a function of $|q - q'|$ before decaying rapidly around $|q - q'|\approx M/10$.
-At $\nu\to\infty$, the continuous form of the hopping amplitudes tends asymptotically toward a sinc function truncated at a finite range, as {detailed} in Supplementary Section 7. {As shown in Fig.~\ref{fig:R075}(a)} this results in an eigenspectrum closely approximated by a box function, whose flat bands are broadened by the deviations from the asymptotic form of the hopping ampl{it}udes.
+At $\nu\to\infty$, the continuous form of the hopping amplitudes tends asymptotically toward a sinc function, $V_{qq'}\sim\nu^{-4}\text{sinc}[\pi\sqrt{3} (q-q')]$, as discussed in Appendix \ref{sec:app:matrixel}. {As shown in Fig.~\ref{fig:R075}(a)} this results in an eigenspectrum closely approximated by a box function, whose flat bands are broadened by the deviations from the asymptotic form of the hopping ampl{it}udes.
 Note that the spectra are only shown for half the range of allowed wave numbers, {since they are symmetric about $k= 0$}.

-The $R = 0.5$ hopping amplitudes oscillate over the entire ring, rising to a maximum at the opposite side (see Fig.~\ref{fig:R075}(e)).
+On the other hand, the $R = 0.5$ hopping amplitudes oscillate over the entire ring, rising to a maximum at the opposite side (see Fig.~\ref{fig:R075}(e)).
 The {effect is particularly strong} for even values of $\nu$, leading to a dimerization of the system \cite{phillipsLocalization1991} {and} strongly impacting the observed disorder-free eigenspectra shown in Fig.~\ref{fig:R075}(c).
-They condense into two relatively flat bands separated by a wide band gap when $\nu$ is even, or a single band when $\nu$ is odd.
-We find that the dominant hopping amplitude $V_{qq+M/2}$ scales as $\nu^{-13/3}$, while the other hopping amplitudes scale as $\nu^{-5}$.
-When $\nu$ is even, a coupled-dimer model shows that the width of the band gap scales as $\nu^{-1/3}$ and thus closes in the thermodynamic limit.
-The strongly split levels around $k = 0$ are manifestations of the all-to-all coupling, and survive in in the thermodynamic limit, as shown for a simplex model \cite{ossipovAnderson2013}.
+These spectra condense into two relatively flat bands separated by a wide band gap when $\nu$ is even, or a single band when $\nu$ is odd.
+We find that the dominant hopping amplitude $V_{q,q+M/2}$ scales as $\nu^{-13/3}$, while the other hopping amplitudes scale as $\nu^{-5}$.
+When $\nu$ is even, the model Hamiltonian discussed in Appendix \ref{sec:app:matrixel} shows that the width of the band gap scales as $\nu^{-1/3}$ and thus closes in the thermodynamic limit.
+The strongly split levels around $k = 0$ are manifestations of the all-to-all coupling, and survive in the thermodynamic limit, as shown for a simplex model \cite{ossipovAnderson2013}.